 A clinical team member of the Digestive Health Centre of BC

-Staff physician at St. Paul’ Hospital and Mount St. Joseph Hospital in Vancouver
+Staff physician at St. Paul’s Hospital and Mount St. Joseph Hospital in Vancouver

 Research interests include viral hepatitis, autoimmune liver diseases and metabolic dysfunction-associated steatotic liver disease (MASLD)